oevkaya/GAIL-DS-project/README.md

 For each of above, we can create a list of different evaluation criterions to give a mark out of 5 so that each result may have numerical evaluation number!

+## How to conduct the experiments for new dataset or questions

+To run multi-round experiments on a selected set of questions specific to one dataset, we provide a single file (*runner.py*) that can accommodate both independent questions and sequential questions.
+The adjustable setting is
+- model choice (default: 'gpt-4o')
+- temperature (1.0)
+- instruction for the AI assistant
+- data-file-related features: dataname, filename, file_id, outfolder
+- question-related features: selected questions (Qs), the number of rounds (Ns), and the number of already-done rounds (ks).

+If all the questions are independent, try the function **multi_round_assistant**.
+If the questions are sequentially related, try the alternative **sequential_question_assistant**.

+After obtaining the experimental outcomes, we provide a single file (*evaluation.py*) that can help to collect results and make evaluation.
+The adjustable setting is the same as above, except the instruction being no longer used.